 Pests usually love damp and wet areas.
 In particular, mosquitoes and cockroaches are drawn in large numbers towards wet spots.
 So keep your sink dry so that it doesn’t become a swimming pool for cockroaches.
 Wipe away puddles or spills of water so that pests can’t breed there and nobody falls down when they step on those slippery surfaces.
 Seal all your leaking pipes and close all your dripping taps so that you can effectively stop the arrival of pests and also save water.

 Obviously, a filthy environment is the number one reason for your home to be infested with pests.
 You must wash your dishes and eating places without spills or crumbs.
 Such kind of places is a magnet for bugs.
 They will love to feed on your spaghetti or bread toast.
 Empty your trash bin regularly so that it doesn’t overflow with garbage.
 Keep your snacks and other dry ingredients, like sugar, flour, etc. in airtight and sealed containers so that they can’t be found by bugs.
 Regularly dispose of old newspapers, cardboard boxes, and other old, useless stuff.
 Simply don’t pile them in a corner.
 Else, it will soon become a palace for rodents and cockroaches.

 Fixing your broken house

 Well, let’s face it.
-It’s time to close that small hole on your basement wall so that Mr. Rat don’t find an easy access to your residence.
+It’s time to close that small hole on your basement wall so that Mr. Rat doesn’t find easy access to your residence.
 Replace old curtains and clean those dusty corners that you forgot about long ago.
-Patch up and seal even tiny cracks on walls because ants, centipedes and millipedes would find it easy to enter.
+Patch up and seal even tiny cracks on walls because ants, centipedes, and millipedes would find it easy to enter.
 Paint and wash your house once every year.
 It will stop spiders from spinning endless cobwebs on your attic.
-Moreover, the chemical smell of the paint will drive away the pests easily.
+Moreover, the chemical smell of the paint will drive away from the pests easily.